TrentBartlem/discord-relay/README.md

       least 3 minutes.
     - **Ignore Removed Items**: If enabled, do not relay items that have been removed.
     - **Retry On Approval**: If enabled, retry relaying items that were removed and not relayed after the delay.
+- **Suppress Item Embed**: If enabled, the embed of the comment/post like being relayed will be suppressed.
+- **Suppress Author Embed**: If enabled, the embed of the author will be suppressed.
+Profiles do not have embeds shown unless they are NSFW.

 ## Known Issues